homeworkc/lazycast/README.md

 lazycast: A Simple Wireless Display Receiver

 # Description
 lazycast is a simple wifi display receiver.
 It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** also work on other Linux platforms and Miracast sources.
 (For other Linux systems, skip the preparation section.)
-For Windows 10 systems, the Miracast over Infrastructure (**MICE**) feature is also supported, which may provide much better user experiences.
+For Windows 10 systems, the Miracast over Infrastructure (**MICE**) feature is also supported, which may provide better user experiences.
 In general, lazycast does not require re-compilation of wpa_supplicant to support various p2p functionalities, and should work on an "out of the box" Raspberry Pi.

 # Preparation
 ## Downgrade wpa_supplicant